dandye/mcp-security/.clinerules/readme.md

 *   **Purpose:** These files contain documented, step-by-step procedures or workflows for specific security operations tasks (e.g., triaging alerts, investigating IOCs, hunting for threats, responding to phishing).
 *   **Content:** They often include objectives, scope, required inputs, specific MCP tools to use, workflow steps (sometimes visualized with diagrams like Mermaid), and expected outcomes.
 *   **Usage by LLM Agent:** Serves as a primary plan for executing common security workflows, ensuring adherence to established procedures, guiding tool selection and sequencing, and promoting consistency.
+*   **IRP vs. Runbook Distinction:** While all files here serve as procedural guides, we differentiate between:
+    *   **Incident Response Plans (IRPs):** Located in the `./run_books/irps/` subdirectory, these outline the *end-to-end strategy* for handling major incident types (e.g., malware, phishing) following the full PICERL lifecycle.
+They orchestrate multiple steps and often call other runbooks.
+Use these as the starting point for major incident types.
+    *   **Runbooks:** Located directly within `./run_books/` or in `./run_books/common_steps/`, these provide detailed, *tactical steps* for specific tasks (e.g., enriching an IOC, triaging an alert, isolating an endpoint) or reusable procedures.
+They are often components within a larger IRP.

 ## Suggested Additional Context Files